Lab 4: Python SocketsSpring 2026

 sock.connect((HOST, PORT))

-.
+Do not hardcode HOST and PORT.
 The Autograder will use different values

 than what you use in your Docker container.